Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Safe use of church heating systems

-Churches usually have large internal spaces, high ceilings, and, putting the more modern churches to one side for the moment, the construction of their doors and leaded windows will make it difficult to insulate.
-A well-maintained heating system is important, which means conducting a number of checks throughout the year.
-Furthermore, from an insurance perspective, heating systems create several risks of their own, of which trustees need to be aware.
+Historic Churches usually have large internal spaces, high ceilings and the construction of their doors and leaded windows will make it difficult to insulate.
+Heating systems create several risks, of which trustees need to be aware.

 Annual inspections

 Most churches will have a system powered by either mains gas or fuel oil, stored in an external tank.
 Both require an annual service by a suitably qualified engineer, which means they are registered with Gas Safe or, for oil systems, OFTEC.
-You will need to keep records of these inspections, They also provide an opportune moment to tidy up the boiler room and remove anything that might fuel a fire.
+You will need to keep records of these inspections.

 Frozen pipes

-The most common problem we see with heating systems is water leaks.
-Pipes burst in cold weather as the water inside them freezes; when the ice thaws, water pours into the church, damaging the fabric of the building as well as furnishings, books, carpets, and electrical equipment.
+A common problem we see with heating systems is water leaks.
+Pipes burst in cold weather as the water inside them freezes.
+When the ice thaws, water pours into the church, damaging the fabric of the building as well as its contents.
 To prevent this, we recommend an annual inspection of the church’s plumbing system by an engineer registered with the Institute of Plumbing and Heating Engineers.

 Carbon monoxide